 Routes can be configured with an output destination which denotes where to send events after they're processed by the pipeline.
-This destination overrides the one set at the pipeline level.

 An event that enters the system and matches a route-pipeline pair in most cases it will either be dropped by a function or optionally transformed and exit the system.
 This is ensured by the

 final toggle in route settings.
 It defaults to

 Yes and means that matched events will be consumed by that route and not evaluated against any other routes that sit below it.